In this chapter we will see how we can access the memory in AArch64.

 Base plus register offset

 Being able to use an immediate offset is handy, but sometimes the offset cannot be encoded as an immediate or may be unknown before the program is run.
-For these cases a register can be
+For these cases a register can be used instead.

 It is possible to scale the value of the offset register, using a shifting operator